Vaccination status playing major role in Boston’s school bus driver shortage

 RELATED: Mass. school districts facing shortage of bus drivers

-City leaders say part of the reason for the shortage here is that some drivers are not vaccinated.
+City leaders say part of the reason for the shortage in Boston is that some drivers are not vaccinated, which is a requirement.

 Cassellius said the district is also facing a shortage of food prep workers and is asking anyone looking for employment to apply.